-As described in detail under the heading, "Financings and Corporate Matters", Greenstone, the Company's major shareholder, participated in private placements of common shares and convertible debentures in the years ended December 31, 2015 and December 31, 2016.
+As described in detail under the heading, "Financings and Corporate Matters", Greenstone, the Company's major shareholder, participated in private placements of common shares and convertible debentures during the previous three years.

 12. TRANSFER AGENTS AND REGISTRARS

 The Company's registrar and transfer agent for its common shares is Computershare Investor Services Inc. located at its principal offices in Vancouver, British Columbia, Canada and Toronto, Ontario, Canada.